All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 (left) Steps leading to the loggia; (right) part of the courtyard

 After the 1870 conquest of Rome by the Kingdom of Italy, the building was confiscated and in 1871 Liceo Ennio Quirino Visconti, one of the best state-funded high schools of Rome, was established in its premises.
 The choice to dedicate the school to Ennio Quirino Visconti was not without political significance.
 Visconti (1751-1818), a former student of Collegio Romano, was an antiquarian and art historian.
-He wrote a most comprehensive catalogue of the ancient works of art at the Vatican Museums and he was the curator of Musei Capitolini.
+He wrote a most comprehensive catalogue of the ancient works of art at Musei Vaticani and he was the curator of Musei Capitolini.
 In 1798 the French appointed him one of the five consuls who formed the government of the Roman Republic.
 At the end of 1799 Rome was occupied by Neapolitan troops and Visconti fled to Paris, where he held important positions at the Louvre, was appointed Chevalier of the Légion d'honneur and where he remained until his death.

 (left) A hall of Biblioteca di Archeologia e Storia dell'Arte al Collegio Romano (Sala della Crociera); (right) ceiling decoration showing the dragon of Pope Gregory XIII

 Collegio Romano had a library of some 50,000 volumes which in 1876 were moved to the National Central Library.
 Today its premises house the Ministry of Cultural Heritage and Activities and Tourism which has a library of Archaeology and History of Art.
+Biblioteca Casanatense, Biblioteca Alessandrina, Biblioteca Angelica, Biblioteca Vallicelliana and Biblioteca Corsini are other historical libraries of Rome.

-In 1927-930 the Holy See built Pontificia Università Gregoriana which is the heir of Collegio Romano from a religious viewpoint because the majority of the professors are of the Jesuit order (it is situated a short distance from Collegio Romano).
+In 1927-1930 the Holy See built Pontificia Università Gregoriana which is the heir of Collegio Romano from a religious viewpoint because the majority of the professors are of the Jesuit order (it is situated a short distance from Collegio Romano).

 Museo Nazionale Romano: fragment of a IIIrd century AD Jewish sarcophagus from Porto (previously at Museo Kircheriano)

+Athanasius Kircher (1602-1680) had a wide range of interests and wrote some forty treatises on a variety of subjects, including the (erroneous) decipherment of the hieroglyphs of the obelisk at S. Giovanni in Laterano.
 He gathered an unusual collection of "curiosities" at Collegio Romano which reflected his interests.
 In 1876-1915 the exhibits of Museo Kircheriano were moved to other museums which were more suited to house them.

 The Kircherian Museum consists of six rooms, the first of which contains a collection of sepulchral urns and tombstones, arranged in (the) form of a columbarium.
 The second room is a small vestibule containing a collection of ancient primitive Italian monies, the most copious that exists.
-A flight of steps leads up to the hall of the bronzes, containing a collection of various utensils, weights, measures, keys, lamps, candelabra, arms and armour, missile balls, animals, scenic masks, etc. (cont.)
+A flight of steps leads up to the hall of the bronzes, containing a collection of various utensils, weights, measures, keys, lamps, candelabra, arms and armour, missile balls, animals, scenic masks, etc. Donovan

 (left) Façade (before being repainted); (centre) portal; (right-above) fresco at the top of the façade; (right-below) detail of the entrance to the nunnery